alokillur/airbus_project/README.md

 - Assess risks
 - Suggest alternative routes

 This will improve safety, efficiency, and reliability.
 Additionally, a health metrics tracker will monitor the aircraft's operational status, enabling proactive risk mitigation.
 The solution features a user-friendly dashboard for pilots and control centers, displaying routes, risks, and real-time updates.
 Scalability is ensured through cloud infrastructure, supporting increased data volumes and users.
-Key impact metrics include reduced flight incidents, improved fuel consumption, reduced delays, and positive user feedback.
+Key impact metrics include reduced flight incidents, improved fuel consumption, reduced delays, and positive user feedback it also consist of Chat-Bot which will help the Pilot to assist in taking decission.

 ## Backend Setup